marcosantana77/brazil-tides-crawler/README.md

 # brazil-tides-crawler
-Craws the tides data from the Brazilian Marine WebSite
+Crawls the tides data from the Brazilian Marine WebSite